 Welcome to DroneDeploy!
 This is a document to help you get setup and flying with the DroneDeploy app for flight automation.
 Please see our Supported Drones and Supported Devices articles for information on compatibility with your aircraft and operating system.

-Check compatibility with your DJI drone
+Check compatibility with your DJI drone and your mobile device